setopsco/docs/content/latest/user/configuration/apps.md

 |  `retries`  | 1-30 | 5 | Configures the number of retries the health check will attempt before declaring the App not healthy.  |
 | `start-period`  | 0-60 | 15 | Defines when the health check is attempted for the first time after starting the App.  |

-The other 4 parameters are optional and defaults are used as shown above if ommited.
+The other 4 parameters are optional and defaults are used as shown above if omitted.

 To configure the container health check, use `container:set health-check --interval INTERVAL --timeout TIMEOUT --retries RETRIES --start-period STARTPERIOD -- COMMAND`.